dr4Ke/git-preserve-permissions/README.md

 The following configuration options are available:

- - preserve-permissions.file: storage file name (defaults to .git-preserve-permissions)
+ - `preserve-permissions.file`: storage file name (defaults to `.git-preserve-permissions`)
- - preserve-permissions.user: true/false to save/restore uid (defaults to false)
+ - `preserve-permissions.user`: true/false to save/restore uid (defaults to false)
- - preserve-permissions.group: true/false to save/restore gid (defaults to false)
+ - `preserve-permissions.group`: true/false to save/restore gid (defaults to false)
- - preserve-permissions.perms: octal mask to select bits to save/restore (defaults to 0700)
+ - `preserve-permissions.perms`: octal mask to select bits to save/restore (defaults to `0700`)

 Usage
 =====

 Save your permissions
 ---------------------
-Use git preserve-permissions --save to save permissions in a file named `.git-preserve-permissions`.
+Use `git preserve-permissions --save` to save permissions in a file named `.git-preserve-permissions`.

 Commit this file to the current branch.
 It will be useful upon branch checkouts.